This was such a fun mound to experience.

 So, this mound is one of over 3200 effigy mounds found in Wisconsin!
 An effigy mound is an earth mound created to look like something else.
 Generally effigy mounds are in the shapes of various animals.
 But a few were once found in the shape of humanoids.
 Sadly, this is the only “man mound” left.

-Most mounds were built during the years 550-1200 CE, although some are as old as 320 BCE.
+Most mounds were built during the years 550-1200 CE, although some are as old as 320 BCE, and a few in Louisiana are reported to be several thousand years old!

 One cannot talk about the earth mounds without mentioning the sad fact that a huge number have been lost due to the encroachment of civilization and, frequently, agriculture.
 Often farmers don’t recognize the mounds or their value and repeatedly plow over them, contributing to whatever natural erosion may already have been in process.
-To be fair, I’m quite certain these mounds were not always discernable.
-When vegetation grows over them, as is inevitable, the mounds are not terribly evident.
-I discovered this firsthand as I explored the “Eagle Mound” at Newark Earthworks, the “Alligator” Mound near Newark, and the Cross Mound in Fairfield County, Ohio.
+To be fair, I’m quite certain many mounds were not always discernable.
+When vegetation grows over them, as is inevitable when there is a fair amound of rain, the mounds are not terribly evident.
+I discovered this firsthand as I explored the “Eagle Mound” at Newark Earthworks, the “Alligator” Mound near Newark, and the Cross Mound in Fairfield County, Ohio, and definitely at the mounds of Cranberry Creek in Wisconsin.
 Often they can be seen from the air, but not necessarily when walking near or around them.

-You will notice that a road was built right through the bottom portion of his legs.
+In the photo to the right, you will notice that a road was built right through the bottom portion of his legs.
 This is very unfortunate.
 Fortunately, more recently, they tried to ameliorate this a little bit by painting the missing portion of legs on the surface of the road and making the feet more visible.
-“They” are also in the process of cultivating certain types of vegetation directly on the mound in order to be able to better distinguish the mound from the surrounding landscape.
+They are also in the process of cultivating certain types of vegetation directly on the mound in order to make it easier distinguish the mound from the surrounding landscape.